jvimedia/nokaya/README.md

 # Nokaya

-CLI to download photos from several online services including Instagram, App.net and Favd.
+CLI to download photos from several online services including Instagram, Imgur albums, App.net, Tumblr...

 Mac OS X only for the time being.